benjamincrozat/content/posts/best-laravel-hosting-providers.md

 Additionally, the predictable monthly pricing and 99.99% uptime SLA give me peace of mind as I don’t have to worry about unexpected costs or downtime.

-With various options available, like Premium CPU-Optimized, Memory-Optimized, and Storage-Optimized droplets, I can choose the right plan based on my workload and the demands of the applications I'm working on.
-Plus, the free outbound data transfer, monitoring, and firewalls make it a cost-effective solution.
+They offer multiple hardware options like Premium CPU-Optimized, Memory-Optimized, and Storage-Optimized droplets.
+I can choose the right plan based on my workload and the demands of the applications I'm working on.
+Plus, the free outbound data transfer, monitoring, and firewalls make it a very cost-effective solution and I don't have to set this up myself (actually, I don't want to set this up, EVER, haha).

-Lastly, the team management feature has been invaluable for collaborating on projects while keeping everything secure.
+And finnaly, the team management feature has been invaluable for collaborating on projects while keeping everything secure (clients just revoked my access once I was done).

-Overall, combining [DigitalOcean](/recommends/digitalocean) with [Ploi](/recommends/ploi) has streamlined my development workflow and allowed me to focus on writing code rather than managing infrastructure.
+There's not much to add about DigitalOcean.
+I've been a happy customer for around 10 years already.

 [Try DigitalOcean](/recommends/digitalocean)